 A range of Javanese and traditional beauty treatments including facials, massages and cream baths are available at Amanjiwo, some of which incorporate the ancient holistic jamu method of healing.
 Treatments can be enjoyed in the privacy of guest suites or in the specially-designed spa suite which features twin massage tables and an outdoor bale for relaxing afterwards with spicy ginger tea.
 The two-hour Mandi Lulur, the traditional preparation of a Javanese princess on the eve of her wedding, is a complete pampering experience.
 The masculine version of Mandi Lulur is also available.

 swimming pool and pool club

-The resort’s 40-metre infinity swimming pool, lined with green tiles and overlooked by banyan trees, is surrounded by rice paddies.
+Surrounded by rice paddies and banyan trees, the resort’s 40-metre infinity swimming pool is lined with green tiles.
 Overlooked by sun loungers and umbrellas, it lies adjacent to the Pool Club, a raised and colonnaded semicircular deck where breakfast, light lunches, drinks and snacks are served.

 A tennis court is tucked into the Menoreh Hills behind the resort.
 A thatched-roof bale is ideal for enjoying refreshments.